 During 2007, a local Community Program was converted to a Regional Community Program now totaling four local and twelve regional programs.
-They continued to provide traffic safety activities in coordination with Commonwealth efforts to a total population of 3.2 million or over 80% of the population of about 4 million island wide.
+They continued to safety activities coordination with Commonwealth efforts to a total population of 3.2 million or over 80% of the population of about 4 million island wide.